explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 my reasons why.**

 Docker Compose is another layer on top of Docker, which can break or change its interface.
 Using `docker` directly removes the need for it.

-Configuration in a `docker run` command is more explicit -- the parameters are right there in front of you.
+Configuration in a `docker run` command is more explicit, the parameters are right there in front of you.
 Configuration in a "compose file" is further away from the user.

-By putting a `docker run` command in a README file, configuration is right there with the documentation for that service.
+By putting a `docker run` command in a README file, parameters are right there with the documentation for that service.
 With Docker Compose, the configuration is in a file somewhere, often combining multiple repositories, further away.

 > Keep data close to where it's used.

-Also, the configuration (`docker run` parameters) for dev and prod are together, beside each other in subsequent commands in the documentation.
+Also, the parameters for dev and prod are together, beside each other in subsequent commands in the documentation.
 Not in separate files.

 When an engineer is bringing up the containers for the first time, he can work through the issues for each container one at a time.
 He follows a set of instructions, pasting `docker run` commands from a README.
-Once a service is up, great, move onto the next one.
+Once a service is up, great.
+Move onto the next one.

 At a higher level, I just don’t want to compose services together.
 Why take down Postgres with my app?
 It's just a service.
-Once it's up, leave it up.
+Leave it up.